grabnerandi/data-driven-devops-tutorial/README_TRACEING.md

-# Data Driven DevOps Done Right with Dynatrace - Hands-On for Logs
+# Data Driven DevOps Done Right with Dynatrace - Hands On for Tracing
 This is a tutorial material for the workshop series on Data Driven DevOps & Platform Engineering with Dynatrace.

 **Got feedback or questions?**: [devrel@dynatrace.com](mailto:devrel@dynatrace.com?subject=DataDrivenDevOps%20Logs%20HandsOn)